Reference

 Error messages.

-Setting this level enables logging only when something goes wrong, e.g. a user operation can’t be completed, or there is not enough memory for a new session.
+Setting this level enables logging only when something goes wrong, e.g. a user operation can’t be completed, or there is not enough memory.

 enumerator ROC_LOG_INFO